MicrosoftDocs/microsoft-style-guide/styleguide/global-communications/writing-tips.md

 **Example**
 Configure limits for the backup. **Base the limits** on the amount of storage space available.

 **Use only common abbreviations,** such as *USB*, and abbreviations that are defined in glossaries.
-Check with a localization expert to find our if an acronym is defined.
+Check with a localization expert to find out if an acronym is defined.